 Prenatal benign hypophosphatasia

-Here, the developing fetus has shortened and bowed limbs along with other bone deformities, but these skeletal defects and impaired mineralization may improve during the third trimester of pregnancy.
+In prenatal benign hypophosphtasia, the developing fetus has shortened and bowed limbs along with other bone deformities.
+However, these skeletal defects and impaired mineralization may improve during the third trimester of pregnancy.
 Once an infant is born, the abnormal skeletal manifestations may resolve over time until the child can be classified as having a milder childhood or adult form of the condition.

-Symptoms usually present at some point between birth and six months.
-Chest deformities lead to respiratory complications and hypercalcemia may lead to poor feeding and nutrition, hypotonia, polydipsia, vomiting, polyuria, dehydration and constipation.
+Symptoms of infantile hypophosphatasia usually present at some point between birth and six months.
+Chest deformities lead to respiratory complications, whereas hypercalcemia may lead to poor feeding and nutrition, hypotonia, polydipsia, vomiting, polyuria, dehydration, and constipation.
 Excess calcium excretion may also cause kidney damage and renal failure.

-Generally, the first clinical manifestations of childhood hypophosphatasia is premature loss of primary (baby) teeth, short stature and skeletal deformities that may result in a waddling gait or difficulty walking.
+Generally, the first clinical manifestations of childhood hypophosphatasia are the premature loss of primary (baby) teeth, short stature, and skeletal deformities that may result in a waddling gait or difficulty walking.

-This condition is usually diagnosed in middle age, with the main features being bones that are susceptible to fracture, premature loss of secondary (adult) teeth and pain in the feet, thighs and hips.
+Adult hypophosphatasia is usually diagnosed when the patient is middle aged, with the main features being bones that are susceptible to fracture, premature loss of secondary (adult) teeth, and pain in the feet, thighs, and hips.

 The ALPL gene is located on the short arm of chromosome 1.
-The nucleus of each human cell contains pairs of chromosomes numbered from 1 to 22, as well as an additional pair of sex chromosome (X and Y in males, X and X in females).
+The nucleus of each human cell contains pairs of chromosomes numbered from 1 to 22, as well as an additional pair of sex chromosomes (XY in males and XX in females).
 Each human cell therefore usually consists of 46 chromosomes, which carry all of the genetic material required for each individual.